Skin Hunters: Case

-On January 20, 2007 four employees from a hospital casualty department in Łódź were sentenced.
+On January 20, 2007, four employees from a hospital casualty department in Łódź were sentenced.
 The perpetrators were shown to have killed mostly elderly patients using the muscle relaxant pancuronium (brand name Pavulon).
 The four workers then sold information about the deceased patients to funeral homes, so they could contact the relatives before other funeral homes could.
-They exacted bribes ranging from 12,000 to over 70,000 zlotys.
+They exacted bribes ranging from 12,000 to over 70,000 złoty.